craftcms/cms/CONTRIBUTING.md

 If you discover a security vulnerability, please report it directly to [support@craftcms.com][support].
 We will review and respond privately via email.

-## Bug Reports
+## Bug Reports & Feature Requests

-Non-security-related issues should be reported in [GitHub Issues](https://github.com/craftcms/cms/issues).
-Search through the existing issues first, to make sure it hasn’t already been reported.
+Before submitting bug reports and feature requests, please search through [open issues](https://github.com/craftcms/cms/issues) to see if yours has already been filed.

+If you do find a similar issue, upvote it by adding a :thumbsup: [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
+Only leave a comment if you have relevant information to add.

-Bug reports should include a title and clear description of the issue, and as much relevant information as possible, including a code sample demonstrating the the issue.
+If no one has filed the issue yet, [submit a ne one](https://github.com/craftcms/cms/issues/new).
+Please include a clear description of the issue, and as much relevant information as possible, including a code sample demonstrating the the issue.

-## Feature Requests

-Feature requests should be posted on [UserVoice][uservoice] rather than GitHub Issues, so the community can discuss them and vote on them.
-Search through the existing ideas first, to make sure it hasn’t already been suggested.

 ## Documentation Edits